quasilyte/ebitengine-resource/README.md

 The loader acts as a cached resource access point.
 Resources are keyed by their ID.
 The ID is a simple integer.
 All metadata is associated with that ID too.
 It's recommended to make the core resources iota-style constants.

-If you want to preload a resource, do a respective `Load` call either during a game launch or during the loading screen.
+If you want to preload a resource, do a respective `Load` (e.g. [LoadImage](https://pkg.go.dev/github.com/quasilyte/ebitengine-resource#Loader.LoadImage), [LoadAudio](https://pkg.go.dev/github.com/quasilyte/ebitengine-resource#Loader.LoadAudio)) call either during a game launch or during the loading screen.

 Most types in a package can be described by these categories: